postsent/GNNs_study/cs224w/README.md

   - Title serves as one line summary of the contents
 - summary section
 - add picture border to differentiate the slides & bullet points notes

+# Reference

+- How Powerful are Graph Neural Networks?
+-

 # Course Project links